 ‘The Team’ listed in our ‘About’ section as Trustees are the group of people that will lead the charity and represent a range of different sectors, skills and knowledge.
 They are high quality leaders in their fields of business, education, community, youth, arts and culture (both professional and voluntary sectors) and will ensure the highest quality creative work is able to exist and connect with people in Crawley.

 Those listed as Trustees and the Advisory group volunteer their time support the work of Creative Crawley.
 Louise was paid on a project basis to produce the Right Here Festival thanks to funding from Arts Council England.
-Louise is now the Creative Director of Creative Crawley and is paid to deliver deliver a programme of work in the town centre in partnership with Crawley Town Centre BID.
+Louise is now the Creative Director of Creative Crawley and from summer 2021 – March 2023, was paid to deliver deliver a programme of work in the town centre in partnership with Crawley Town Centre BID and an Arts Council England funded project called Crawley Creatives to develop a support network for local, professional creatives.
+The whole team are employed on a part-time, freelance basis and the team grows and shrinks on a project by project basis.

-We are a Core Consortium member of the Creative Playground, the Creative People and Places project for Crawley, funded by Arts Council England (ACE).
-We employ and manage a Project Director for the Creative Playground and are paid a fee to do that but we do not receive any funding from the ACE grant towards our core costs or programme.
+We manage Crawley’s Creative Playground, the Creative People and Places project for Crawley, funded by Arts Council England (ACE).
+We employ Project Co-Directors (of which Louise is one) and a team of people to deliver Creative Playground and are paid a fee to do that but we do not receive any funding from the ACE grant towards our core costs or programme at the moment.

 We are on the Town Deal Board sub-group who are responsible for developing a blue print for a cultural quarter in the town.